fabiofreireny/Get-SavedCredential/README.md

 `PS C:\> Get-SavedCredentials -filePath credential.json`

 Retrieve credential from .\credential.json file.
 If file does not exist then prompt for credential and save it.

+Dot-source it first (i.e. ". .\Get-SavedCredential") to load it into memory, then use as needed